de20ce/usecase_addition/README.md

 ## Project pre-requisite
     - On the server side, Python basic dev tools should be installed on your OS, as well as [Python gRPC](https://grpc.io/docs/languages/python/quickstart/) dev tools.

     - On the client side, basic Dart tools and corresponding gRPC dev tools should also be installed.
 Since, Flutter is also used for client application.
+There is a basic `Python` client in thais repo as well.

     - ngrok: you should use [ngrok](https://ngrok.com/docs/guides/device-gateway/linux/) to manage server and client exchange through channel: Flutter uses socket internally to manage connection.